inyourarms/near-voting-example/REARME.md

     -v /var/run/docker.sock:/var/run/docker.sock \
     containrrr/watchtower
 ```
 Now, Watchtower will start monitoring `nearcore:beta` container.
-When the workflow push the new image to Docker Hub, Watchtower, will detect that a new image is available(about 5-6 minutes).
+When the workflow push the a image to Docker Hub, Watchtower, will detect that a new image is available(about 5-6 minutes).
 It will gracefully stop the container and start the container using the new image.

+## Conclusion

+Hopefully this guide along with the workflow will make it easier for you to use Github Actions to build and deploy a new releases of [NEARCore](https://github.com/nearprotocol/nearcore).